 - A download of the Free Let Love Bloom Envelope Files –

-Let Love Bloom – Editable PDF Files and Let Love Bloom – SVG Files - Optional: A cutting machine (I’m using a Cricut Maker) with a scoring wheel (link below for the scoring wheel that works with the Cricut Maker).
+Let Love Bloom – Editable PDF Files and Let Love Bloom – SVG Files - Optional: A cutting machine (I’m using a Cricut Maker with a scoring wheel

-If you don’t have a cutting machine: Download Let Love Bloom – Editable PDF file then see the instructions included in the download and link to the free font you’ll need.
+If you don’t have a cutting machine: Download Let Love Bloom – Editable PDF file and instructions.

 If you’re using a cutting machine: Download the Let Love Bloom – SVG Files provided.
 I used a scoring wheel with my Cricut Maker.
 If you don’t have a scoring wheel, you can still use the “Print & Cut” feature and then lightly score by hand with a precision knife.
 For more detailed directions see the instructions provided in the download.